frontend-ui/fed-ui/README.md

 </main>
 ```

 ### Section

-The HTML5 `&lt;section&gt;` element represents a standalone section of the page.
+The HTML5 `<section>` element represents a standalone section of the page.
 Sections should always have a heading and will be full-width of their parent container.

-Adding the .fui-container as a wrapper around the content of the `&lt;section&gt;` within your page will provide the horizontal padding to the left and right.
-The `&lt;section&gt;` element will manage the vertical padding by default.
+Adding the .fui-container as a wrapper around the content of the `<section>` within your page will provide the horizontal padding to the left and right.
+The `<section>` element will manage the vertical padding by default.

 This is specified within the `_base.scss` partial so only the `Core` of the framework needs to be imported.